 26 Black Seed Oil And Memory

 Can black cumin seed oil improve memory or help people with dementia and Alzheimer's disease?
 Like many things dealing with this food supplement, research is in its infancy but there may be some hope.
-Researchers in India gave either a placebo or 1000 mg of black seed powder to 40 healthy, older adults.
-After 9 weeks of use, those taking Nigella sativa powder scored better on tests of memory and recall than those taking a placebo.
+Researchers in India gave either a placebo or 1000 mg of black seed powder to 40 healthy older adults.
+After 9 weeks of use, those taking Nigella sativa powder scored better on memory and recall tests than those taking a placebo.

 Another investigation noted 500 mg of black seed powder might improve anxiety and memory in young boys.
 While, these studies hint to memory-improving effects in healthy people, what this all means for those with memory issues like Alzheimer's disease and other forms of memory defects remains to be seen.

 My thoughts: Research in both older and younger people seem to show it helps memory in healthy people.
 It's unknown if this means black seed oil helps memory in people who have dementia.
 I'm really looking forward to more research on this.
 For now, remember aerobic exercise (walking) is great for helping memory too.

 27 Black Seeds For Anxiety

 Preliminary evidence suggests black seed oil compounds show activity in the brain.
-Animal research has noted it can alter various brain chemicals such as 5-HTP and serotonin levels.
+Animal research has noted it can alter various brain chemicals, such as 5-HTP and serotonin levels.
 Investigators in India have shown 500 mg of black seed powder appears to improve anxiety in adolescent boys.